microsoft/MixedRealityToolkit-Unity/Documentation/README_Pointers.md

 * *line*: Optional line to draw from fingertip to the active input surface.

 **Mouse pointer**
 Mouse pointer is used for interacting with the mouse.
 This pointer will only be used if the active input is a mouse.
 By default, the MRTK profile does not provide a mouse as an input provider, as mouse input is instead used to simulate hand input.
-You may add a mouse in your MRTK profile by modifying the *Registered Service Providers* in your MRTK profile.
+Mouse support can be enabled by adding a new *Input Data Provider* of type @Microsoft.MixedReality.Toolkit.Input.UnityInput.MouseDeviceManager to your MRTK input profile.
+Further settings for this input type can be found in the MousePointer prefab.

 ![Mouse pointer](../Documentation/Images/Pointers/MRTK_MousePointer.jpg)